marius10p/NeuralDataScienceCSHL2019/PythonTutorials.md

 ### Python tutorials

 If you're familiar with matlab, then here's a [MATLAB TO NUMPY](http://mathesaurus.sourceforge.net/matlab-numpy.html) cheatsheet.
 The numpy [tutorial](https://docs.scipy.org/doc/numpy/user/quickstart.html) is also very good.
 The [indexing](https://docs.scipy.org/doc/numpy/user/quickstart.html#fancy-indexing-and-index-tricks) is a bit different so take note.
-Slices are `1:10` and these can broadcast in 2D arrays, but lists of indices do NOT broadcast:
+Slices are `1:10` and these can broadcast in 2D arrays, but lists of indices do NOT broadcast.
+Run the following in a cell (CTRL+ENTER to run a cell):
 ~~~
 import numpy as np
 import matplotlib.pyplot as plt